So You’ve Settled on Nanaimo… But What Neighbourhood?

 I guarantee that someone will use the term “Scarewood” to describe Harewood either somewhere on this forum or in a conversation with you.
 It is my understanding that there was some truth to this 15 or 20 years ago but times are a changin’.
 I was actually living in Harewood myself for three years during that era and the worst thing I remember to me or those directly around me is that a friend of mine had his stereo stolen.
 Of course, worse things did, can and do happen there but they also happen in other parts of town.
 Even in the ‘fancy’ neighbourhoods.
 Harewood is actually the most likely location for my next home due to affordability and future prospects.

 As an aside, if I was only interested in future prospects for investment in a rent out and hold onto situation, I would be likely to consider both of these areas first but then also consider the rest of Nanaimo.
 Good deals can be found in any neighbourhood.
 The combination of what we need and can afford are bigger factors in the eventual purchase than what our ideal home is, unless the buyer is rich and not many are.

 That’s about it for the big picture.
 Infinite details can always be mentioned though.

 Nanaimo is going through a stage of municipal puberty (yes, I’m using this term humourously) at the moment in that it is changing from small town to little city, but it is still essentially a small town.
 I can’t spend more than three or four hours walking around downtown without seeing at least one person I know.

-To go beyond this though, I would need to know more about the individual asking the question.
-Someone who has lived in countries other than Canada will be less concerned about what they find here than someone who has lived in Vancouver, and someone who has lived in Vancouver will be less concerned than someone who has lived most anywhere on Vancouver Island.
+To go beyond this stock answer, I would need to know more about the individual asking the question.
+Someone who has lived in countries other than Canada will probably be less concerned about what they find here than someone who has lived in Vancouver, and someone who has lived in Vancouver will be less concerned than someone who has lived most anywhere on Vancouver Island.
 It’s all relative.